-With the Charity’s help, however, there are many youth clubs throughout the nine boroughs in the Beneficial Area that are thriving and delivering high quality, innovative youth work to vast numbers of young people.
+With the Charity’s help, many youth clubs throughout the nine boroughs in the Beneficial Area are thriving and delivering high quality, innovative youth work to vast numbers of young people.
+The Charity will support:

 Afghan Association Paiwand